-Recommendations for the importation of tallow derivatives (other than those made from tallow as defined in Article 11.4.1.) intended for food, feed, fertilisers, cosmetics, pharmaceuticals including biologicals, or medical devices
+Recommendations for importation of dicalcium phosphate (other than as defined in Article 11.4.2.)

-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that:
+Veterinary Authorities should require the presentation of an international veterinary certificate attesting that the dicalcium phosphate:

-1) the tallow derivatives originate from a country, zone or compartment posing a negligible BSE risk; or
+- 1) came from a country, zone or compartment posing a negligible BSE risk; or - 2) is a co-product of bone gelatine.